exyte/PopupView/README.md

 - `useSafeAreaInset` - whether to include safe area insets in floater padding

 `position` - top or bottom (for default case it just determines animation direction)
+`appearFrom` - `top, bottom, left, right`: determines the direction of appearing animation.
+If left empty it copies `position` parameter: so appears from .top edge, if `position` is set to .top
 `animation` - custom animation for popup sliding onto screen
 `autohideIn` - time after which popup should disappear
 `dragToDismiss` - true by default: enable/disable drag to dismiss (upwards for .top popup types, downwards for .bottom and default type)